How do you find accessible accommodation with a lung condition?

 In the UK

 National Express has an Assisted Travel Team which offers journey and booking information.
 You can discuss the assistance you need with them and they’ll advise you on what they can provide.
-Contact them on 03717 81 81 81 or via their online form.
+Call them on 0371 781 8181 or contact them via their online form.

-National Express coaches are wheelchair accessible, but their wheelchair lifts cannot be deployed at all stops.
-They recommend wheelchair users book travel in advance, so that they can carry out checks.
+National Express coaches are wheelchair accessible, but their wheelchair lifts cannot be used at all stops.
+They recommend wheelchair users book travel in advance, so that they can carry out safety checks.

-You can take hand-held portable oxygen canisters or concentrators on National Express coaches.
-National Express cannot carry any larger canisters.
+You can take hand-held portable oxygen canisters or oxygen concentrators on National Express coaches, but they cannot carry any larger canisters.

 All Megabus coaches are wheelchair accessible, but they recommend wheelchair users contact them before buying a ticket.

-Smaller coach companies may not have the facilities you require, so contact them before you book.
+Smaller coach companies may not have the facilities you need, so contact them before you book.

 Abroad

-If you’re travelling by coach in the EU, you’re entitled to free assistance on long-distance coach journeys.
-You also have the right to help with getting on and off the coach, and the right to help at designated terminals.
+If you’re travelling by coach in the EU, you can get free assistance on long-distance coach journeys.
+You also have the right to get help with getting on and off the coach, and the right to get help at some terminals.

-The coach company has to let your companion travel with you free of charge if you can’t travel by yourself.
-Make sure you contact the coach company at least 36 hours before your trip.
+If you cannot travel by yourself, the coach company must let your companion travel with you for free.
+Make sure you contact the coach company at least 36 hours before your trip to tell them what help you need.

 See the Your Europe website for more information.

 In other parts of the world, the regulations may be different.
-Be sure to contact the coach company well in advance of your planned trip.
+Make sure you contact the coach company well in advance of your planned trip.

 Travelling by car can give you more control over your journey.
 But remember to make sure there is accessible parking at your destination, and plan where you can stop along the way if you need to.

 The UK Civil Aviation Authority provides detailed guidance about special assistance for air passengers.
-If you’ll need assistance, tell your airline at least 48 hours before flying.
+If you need help, tell your airline at least 48 hours before flying.
 Find out more about the help you’re entitled to in the UK and the EU on the GOV.UK website.

 If you’re planning to travel by plane, you may need extra tests before you fly.
 See our page on travelling safely with a lung condition for more information.

-If you use oxygen and you are planning to fly, have a look at our information on travelling with oxygen.
+If you use oxygen and you’re planning to fly, have a look at our information on travelling with oxygen.

 - The Association of British Travel Agents (ABTA) provides guidance on how to work with your travel provider to book holidays that meet your needs at every stage of the journey.
 They also have information about your legal rights.